rajanskumarsoni/Concepts-in-Statistical-Learning-Theory/README.md

    ## Course Project 2 ##
    <b> Goal:</b> The project aims at predicting house prices given training and test house data of
 20-dimensional features and comparing the performance of various regression methods.
+Here we have tried three models.
+1. Lasso
+2. Polynomial Regression
+3. Stepwise regression

+Experiment involved:-
+Compute the regression weights and interpret them based on the methods allotted.
+* Plotting the coefficient profiles of top 5 interesting features based on the largest change of the coefficients over iterations (as in Fig. 3.10 (a) in Hastie’s book).
+* Plotting the coefficient profiles of each method separately.
+* Evaluating of the models with Residual Sum of Squares (RSS) (or MSE) metric using the computed regression weights, predictors and outcome.